 Essex Elementary School (preschool to 2nd grade), Founders Memorial School (grades 3-5), and Essex Middle School (grades 6-8) comprise the Essex Town School District.
 When students are ready to progress to the 9th grade, they attend Essex High School.

 The Essex Town Parks and Recreation Department outlines eight distinct parks – plenty to serve a healthy demographic.
-Fort Ethan Allen Parade Grounds and Park covers 19 acres including athletic fields, two tennis courts, a playground, gazebo and walking trail, owned jointly between Essex and the town of Colchester.
+Fort Ethan Allen Parade Grounds and Park covers 19 acres including athletic fields, two tennis courts, a playground, gazebo, and walking trail, owned jointly between Essex and the town of Colchester.
 Foster Road Park offers 15 acres with a variety of playing fields.
 Indian Brook Park covers 575 acres and features a 60-acre reservoir, trails, non-motorized boat launch, and picnic areas.
-Myers Park offers a multi-use filed and playground with the addition of a basketball court planned for its future.
+Myers Park offers a multi-use field and playground with the addition of a basketball court planned for its future.
 Pearl Street Park offers a basketball court, two tennis courts, walking trails, a ball field, and playground.
 Pinewood Park and Saxon Hollow Park present half courts and playgrounds.
-Sand Hill Park features two tennis courts, playground, picnic shelter, trails and the Essex swimming pool.
-Essex Junction adds additional recreational sites, including the popular Maple Street Park, with its Skate Park, Bike Park, basketball, tennis, concession stands, pavilions and 2 pools.
-Cascade Park offers tennis, basketball, baseball and playground areas, and Stevens Park has a lovely 8 acres of nature trails, and playground.
-The Essex Junction Rec Department boasts a strong combination of year-round programs for both kids and adults, events such as the Memorial Day Parade, Maple Street Park 5K and scheduled trips, and facilities including the Community Gardens at West Street and Meadow Terrace, Aspire Community Studio, and the Essex Dog Park..
+Sand Hill Park features two tennis courts, playground, picnic shelter, trails, and the Essex swimming pool.
+Essex Junction adds additional recreational sites, including the popular Maple Street Park, with its Skate Park, Bike Park, basketball, tennis, concession stands, pavilions, and 2 pools.
+Cascade Park offers tennis, basketball, baseball and playground areas, and Stevens Park has a lovely 8 acres of nature trails and playground.
+The Essex Junction Rec Department boasts a strong combination of year-round programs for both kids and adults, events such as the Memorial Day Parade, Maple Street Park 5K, and scheduled trips, and facilities including the Community Gardens at West Street and Meadow Terrace, Aspire Community Studio, and the Essex Dog Park..

 The Essex Country Club is an 18 hole public golf course on Old Stage Road, offering picturesque acreage and panoramic views.
 This Par 72 course designed by Graham Cooke of Montreal, features superb landscaping across expansive tree-lined fairways.
-The driving range and practice green is an easy way to relax after a professional lesson, as is the full bar and restaurant at the club house.
+The driving range and practice green is an easy way to relax after a professional lesson, as is the full bar and restaurant at the clubhouse.

 The Essex Resort & Spa is a top of the line retreat founded in 1989, and lies upon 18-acres of property, with 120 inviting rooms, incredible dining at the Tavern restaurant, a full-service Spa, Salon & Fitness Center, indoor and outdoor pools, 6 Har-Tru Tennis Courts, Northern Lights Rock & Ice Course, the Links at Lang Farm Golf Course and three public teaching kitchens in the Cook Academy offering classes and camps for all ages.
 Not only is the Resort a great destination for tourists and traveler’s but it’s a wonderful place for locals to bring the family year round!